Jim banner

 About Jim

 I picked up the DM screen in 1985 because nobody else at the table wanted to.
-Forty years later I'm still behind it — and I wouldn't have it any other way.
-I ran games through the late 80s and 90s until my son was born in 1999.
-I stepped away for 21 years, came back as a player for five, and have been running games again for the last three.
-That time on the player side of the table changed how I DM.
-I know what it feels like to have your choices ignored, your backstory forgotten, and your character treated like a token on a map.
-I don't run games that way.
-Even now I still sit down as a player at least once a week — I never want to lose that perspective.
-What I care about most is simple — I want your character to feel like a real person living in a real world.
-Not a collection of stats working through a plot.
-A person with history, relationships, and something to lose.
+Decades later, I’m still behind it — and I wouldn’t have it any other way.
+I ran games through the late 80s and 90s, stepped away for family and life, then came back to the hobby first as a player before returning to the DM’s chair.
+That time on the player side changed how I run games.
+I know what it feels like to have your choices ignored, your backstory forgotten, or your character treated like a token on a map.
+I don’t run games that way.
+I still play at least once a week because I never want to lose that perspective.
+What I care about most is simple: I want your character to feel like a real person living in a real world.
+Not a build moving through a plot.
+Not a stat block waiting for the next fight.
+A person with history, relationships, goals, fears, allies, enemies, and something to lose.
+My games are built around that idea.
+Towns remember what the party does.
+Factions react.
+NPCs change their plans.
+Victories create new opportunities, and bad choices can leave scars.
+I like classic fantasy adventure with a darker edge: dangerous roads, old ruins, corrupt nobles, desperate villages, haunted places, demon cults, and hard choices that matter.
+At my table, you can expect a prepared game with room for player freedom.
+I use Roll20 and Discord, build maps and handouts, track consequences, and give the party clear hooks without forcing one “correct” solution.
+Combat matters, roleplay matters, and teamwork matters.
+If you want a campaign where your character can grow from a local adventurer into someone the world has to take seriously, that is the kind of game I love to run.

 At a glance